bhvsh/vaccine-centre-dbms/README.md

 # vaccine-centre-db
-Mini-Project on COVID-19 Vaccination Centre Database Management System
+COVID-19 Vaccination Centre Database Management System

 This Project aims to illustrate the basic concepts of SQL and can be utilized in either day-to-day or in exigency situations.
 The following project is a Database